NREL/WETOStack/docs/workshop.md

 I (Rafael) made this map based on my experience with going to this site, but I have little experience here so please let me know if anything is unclear.
 ```

+### Workshop Notes and Materials

+TODO: Include raw notes, either documents hosted in the repository or text directly, here.